Skip to content

 Ensuring things happen is not trivial.
 Humans have been trying to address this challenge for millennia.

-The best pattern I've seen for dealing with this is the five-element PRoPeLS Pattern: Policy, Role, Process, Log, and Standard
+The best pattern I've seen for dealing with this is the five-element PRoPeLS Pattern: Policy, Role, Procedure, Log, and Standard.

 The five elements of PRoPeLS are simple.
 But if you don't know that all these elements go together, you miss a glorious opportunity to improve your management game.
 If one or more of the five is missing, or if you jumble some of the elements together, you can create big enforcement and maintenance problems for yourself and your team.